 Solar Resource Data Applications for Utility Planning and Operations

-The International Solar Energy Society welcomes you to join Februarys webinar on the topic of solar resource data applications for utility planning and operations.
-The webinar will took place on Monday the 23rd of February 2015.
+Februarys webinar was on the topic of solar resource data applications for utility planning and operations.
+The webinar took place on Monday the 23rd of February 2015.

 About this webinar

 The use of weather satellite data to estimate the solar energy resource at the earth's surface is now a widespread, common practice for solar energy applications.
 In recent years, satellite data retrieval methods have achieved a level of reliability and maturity that make satellite-derived solar resource estimates of sufficient accuracy to allow project planners to make preliminary deployment decisions, and utility operators to better understand how the variable solar resource can be managed for large penetrations of grid-connected solar technologies.
 In this webinar, two well-known private companies who have developed satellite-based solar resource techniques and software packages to apply these data for deployment and operational strategies will present some of their recent products.

 This was a very informative webinar on how satellite-derived solar resource data are being applied to real-world renewable energy planning and deployments.

 Dr. Marcel Suri from GeoModel Solar, based in Bratislava, Slovakia, described how their long-term SolarGIS satellite-derived data products can be adapted with high-quality, short-term ground measurements to provide reliable estimates of the solar resource at specific sites, thereby guiding project developers and financial organizations on system sizing and cash flow estimates over the lifetime of the project.